Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Experiments

 \subsection{Incremental Challenge of Semantic Variants}

 To understand if the origin of the semantic mismatch influences models performance, we also extend our experiments, in Table~\ref{tab:v123_global}, towards the variations considered in section~\ref{subsec:semantic_classes}, semantic mismatch from the same person but in a different context (V1), same gender (V2), or different gender (V3).
-Moving from V1 to V2 and V3 creates incrementally harder challenges for all models.
+Moving from V1 to V2 and V3 increases the degree of audio-visual divergence, which affects each model differently depending on what signals underpin its detection strategy.
 Under V1, models can leverage the shared identity between audio and video to distinguish RARV-SMM from RARV.
-With V2 and V3, variations in the audio used to construct the fifth class increase its similarity to the other four classes, causing broader confusion causing insufficiency for semantic analysis alone to distinguish between classes as audio variability increases.
+With V2 and V3, variations in the audio used to construct the fifth class increase its similarity to the other four classes, causing broader confusion that highlights the insufficiency of semantic analysis alone to distinguish between classes as audio variability increases.
 A full scope of evaluation is provided in Table~\ref{tab:v123_perclass}, where we show the mismatch between classes and the divergence of the variations.
 For FGMDF, same-gender voices in V2 raise confusion for RARV and FARV, and different-gender voices in V3 generalize this confusion most severely to FARV, where the voice-face mismatch resembles fake content.
 For FGI, greater acoustic distinctiveness paradoxically improves RARV clarity since larger voice differences reduce proximity between RARV-SMM and RARV in its distance-based space, though overall accuracy does not recover due to class imbalance.
 For AVDF, V3 raises broader confusion across all classes with emphasis on RARV and RAFV, as its lip-sync analysis cannot capture semantic differences and responds only to data-origin signals.
 Figure~\ref{fig:radar_models} confirms these patterns visually: for FGMDF, V1$\rightarrow$V2 shifts challenge to RARV and V1$\rightarrow$V3 collapses FARV most severely; for FGI, RARV clarity increases with more distinctive variants; for AVDF, V1$\rightarrow$V2 shows minimal change while V1$\rightarrow$V3 raises broader confusion on RARV and RAFV.